 - active engagement in the creation of the school's culture

-When students reach around age 12 and older, we ask that they become more deliberate in their learning, with adulthood in mind.
-What this looks like is at least once a week, 1:1 check-ins with facilitators to help them determine and pursue their learning goals.
-The basic questions we are beginning to pose at this age are: How do you envision yourself as an adult?
-What do you want to be engaged in, at this age, to prepare for that?
+Around age 12 students become more deliberate in their learning.
+Adulthood moves closer to the forefront of their minds.
+Each week, we meet individually with students who have entered this phase to help them determine and pursue their learning goals.
+The basic questions that guide us are: How do you envision yourself as an adult?
+What do you want to be engaged in, at your current age, to prepare for that?
 What things do you want to explore to see if they are of long term interest to you?
 We serve as mentors and coaches and help students in these teen years to map out their goals as well as connect with community resources that match their interests.
-All the while, protecting their basic need to learn through play and conversation.
+All the while, protecting their basic need to learn through play, interaction and conversation.

 Check the week/ Check the Day